rahulhaque/laravel-filepond/README.md

 #### copyTo()

-Calling the `Filepond::field()->copyTo($path-with-filename)` method will copy the file from the temporary storage to the path provided along with the filename and will set the file extension automatically.
-This method will return copied file info along with filepond model id.
+Calling the `Filepond::field()->copyTo($pathWithFilename)` method will copy the file from the temporary storage to the path provided along with the filename and will set the file extension automatically.
+This method will return the copied file info along with filepond model id.
 For multiple file upload, it will return an array of copied files info.
 Also note that multiple files will be copied with trailing incremental values like `$filename-{$i}`.

 #### moveTo()

-Calling the `Filepond::field()->moveTo($path-with-filename)` method works the same way as copy method.
+Calling the `Filepond::field()->moveTo($pathWithFilename)` method works the same way as copy method.
 One thing it does extra for you is delete the file after copying, respecting the value of `soft_delete` configuration for `Filepond` model.

 #### delete()